Gary Brown (offensive lineman)

-Gary Lee Brown (born June 25, 1971) is an American former professional football offensive tackle in the National Football League (NFL) for the Green Bay Packers.
+Gary Lee Brown (born June 25, 1971) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for the Green Bay Packers.
 He played college football for the Georgia Tech Yellow Jackets.
 Brown was inducted into the Suffolk Sports Hall of Fame on Long Island in the Football Category with the Class of 2015.

 Professional career

 Pittsburgh Steelers

 The Pittsburgh Steelers drafted Brown in the fifth round (148th overall) of the 1994 NFL draft.
 He was cut by the Steelers during final cuts in 1994.

 Green Bay Packers

 Brown debuted with the Green Bay Packers and played three seasons with them from 1994–1996.
 During his 3-year professional career he played in 25 games, starting 5 of his 8 games (including the first four) for the Super Bowl XXXI Champion Packers in 1996, although he was inactive for the Super Bowl.
 He was almost suspended for substance abuse after a 1995 DUI but was only fined.